-These policies are available to all stakeholders via our intranet and website, and managed by relevant senior leaders.
+These policies are available to all employees via our intranet and website and managed by relevant senior leaders.
 Our company-wide risk management framework and reporting processes are designed to support the escalation and management of any identified issues.

-Awareness of our commitments to identify the risks of, and remove all instances of, modern slavery, human trafficking and exploitation is communicated internally through our mandatory Capita Code of Conduct training, completed and periodically refreshed by every DCC employee.
+In 2022 we continued to provide an awareness training to all colleagues, both inside and outside the workplace, of our commitments to identify the risks of, and remove all instances of, modern slavery, human trafficking and exploitation.
+This has been implemented through our mandatory annual Capita Code of Conduct training.

-The DCC's P2P transactions are made from the Capita ERP platform therefore supplier on-boarding and due diligence is controlled via the Capita policies, including a mandatory CSR questionnaire, which includes a statement, supported by evidence, of a supplier's commitment to addressing human rights and modern slavery, which is reviewed for completeness and compliance, with periodic recertification and an ongoing annual assessment for Tier 1 and high-risk suppliers.
-In FY23-24, 100 % of new suppliers to DCC met this due diligence requirement.
+Within the supply chain, this policy takes the form of a mandatory corporate social responsibility questionnaire, which includes a statement, supported by evidence, of a supplier's commitment to addressing human rights and modern slavery, which is reviewed for completeness and compliance, through the supplier on-boarding due diligence process, with periodic self recertification and an ongoing annual risk questionnaire for Tier 1 and high-risk suppliers.

+This process has been assured by DCC and in FY22-23, 100 % of new DCC suppliers met the due diligence requirements.
+These controls will be enhanced in FY23-24.